-Project Description: Request to subdivide a 25.9± acre parcel into four parcels and a remainder, ranging in size from 3± to 6.66± acres in size, in the General Agriculture (A-2-3) zoning district.
-An exception to the Subdivision Ordinance is required for the use of an access easement for Proposed Parcels 2 and 3.
+The project is a request to subdivide a 25.98± acre parcel into four parcels and a designated remainder, ranging in size from 3± to 6.66± acres in size, in the General Agriculture (A-2-3) zoning district.
+The request includes an Exception to Section 20.52.170 of the Stanislaus County Subdivision Ordinance to allow proposed Parcels 2 and 3 to take access via an access easement rather than directly from a County-maintained road.